Aurelio Rodríguez: Personal life and death

 Rodriguez developed a reputation as a ladies' man.
 When asked in 1969 if he preferred American or Mexican girls, he smiled and replied that "as long as they wear skirts he likes them all."
 A woman wrote in 1973 that Rodriguez had a "charm that attracts large numbers of woman fans.
 His handsome looks and disposition make the girls swoon."

 Rodriguez was married in December 1971.
 He and his wife had a son, Aurelio, in approximately 1974.

 In September 2000, Rodriguez was killed on a Saturday afternoon while visiting Detroit.
-As he left the El Rancho restaurant, he was struck by a vehicle that jumped the curb at the corner of Cavalry and West Vernor.
+As he left the El Rancho restaurant, he was struck by the driver of a vehicle that jumped the curb at the corner of Cavalry and West Vernor.
 Rodriguez was thrown into the air and then pinned under another car.
-He was extricated and transported to Henry Ford Hospital where he was pronounced dead.
+He was extricated and transported to Henry Ford Hospital, where he was pronounced dead.

 Rodriguez's funeral was held at a packed stadium in Los Mochis, Sinaloa, Mexico.
 His tomb is located at Panteon Municipal de Los Mochis.

 The driver of the car that struck Rodriguez was charged with three felony counts.

-There have been three players in major league history named Aurelio (two of whom played for the Detroit Tigers), and all three were killed in car accidents between the ages of 44 and 52.
-See also Aurelio López and Aurelio Monteagudo.